-Coconut is packed with medium-chain fatty acids and lauric acid, adding so many wonderful benefits to your body and to your health.
+Coconut is full of medium-chain fatty acids and lauric acid, adding so many wonderful benefits to your body and to your health.

-So here is the simple method for making deliciously creamy homemade coconut milk from scratch!
+Here is a simple method for making delicious, creamy homemade coconut milk from scratch!

 Homemade Coconut Milk